You have the power to make a difference!

 - Complete a minimum of at least 120 hours in your internship

 If you’re interested in becoming a Program Volunteer or an Internship, please fill out our Volunteer Application or Junior Volunteer Application if you’re in high school.
-Completed applications may be submitted in person to our Human Resources department located at:
+Email completed application to email@example.com

 Or emailed to: firstname.lastname@example.org